 By the age of 50, two thirds of men around the globe are estimated to suffer from some form of hair loss.
 It's hardly surprising then that men spend an estimated $3.5 billion on various forms of hair loss treatments and prevention techniques.

 But much of the theory surrounding hair loss is often based on misconceptions and a misguided understanding of what causes a gentleman to become follicly challenged.

 Here are the 5 of the most common myths that need to be straightened out (no pun intended).

-For more information on causes of hair loss, NHS Choices is a helpful source of information.
+For more information on causes of hair loss, the NHS' guidance on hair loss is a helpful source of information.

 The good news is that there are a few solutions for men who have begun to experience balding.
 If you are concerned about hair loss, the best course of action is to consult your pharmacist and gain advice on proven treatments such as Propecia.